 Set Up: Posters must be hung on Thursday, November 7 between 1:00 – 5:00 p.m.

-Display: Posters will be displayed on 4′ high x 8′ wide tack boards; push pins are supplied.
-Contact Information for the presenter including last name, and poster number should be placed on the back side of the poster in the upper left corner.
+Mounting: Velcro dots will be supplied for mounting.
+Contact information for the poster owner, including last name and poster number, should be placed on the back side of the poster in the upper left corner.
 Tape, glue, or other messy or permanent substances are not appropriate for use on the museum display panels.
-You will have the option to order a printing/hanging service when you upload your poster file.
+You will have the option to order a printing/hanging service when you upload your poster file online.
+AAHKS encourages use of this service to ensure the correct sizing, printing, shipping and mounting.

 Printing Your Poster: A professional poster printing service is available to all poster presenters.
-Your poster will be shipped onsite and hung on your designated poster board for you.
+Your poster will be shipped onsite and affixed to the museum display panel for you.
 Use of this poster printing and hanging service is optional.
-You can order this service by logging in to the same website for ePosters.
+You can order this service by logging in to the same website for ePoster uploads.

 Transporting: If possible, do not mail your poster unless it is addressed to you as a hotel guest where you are staying.
 It is best to hand-carry it to the meeting or use the printing/hanging/mailing service available through the ePoster website.

 The online viewer allows attendees to examine every detail of your poster while protecting content from download or re-use.
 The presenting author will receive a link and login credentials (email address and presentation number) from firstname.lastname@example.org with instructions to upload the ePoster in mid-September.

 Online Poster Forums: To enhance attendee interaction with authors, we have included a forums feature.
 While viewing an online poster, attendees may submit questions or comments to the author.
 The poster author may then either respond privately to the attendee or publicly by posting the comment and response in the forum displayed on the abstract page for that poster.
 In this way, other attendees viewing the online poster may read and benefit from the responses.